adi2907/llm-repo-digest-creator/README.md

 MIT - Feel free to use and modify!

 ---
-*Made this because pasting individual files to ChatGPT was getting tedious* 😅
+*Made this because pasting individual files to ChatGPT was getting tedious* *Consider starring this if you find it useful*